 The woman held the hand of the 7-year-old girl who was the couple’s daughter.

 “Our daughter was diagnosed with autism,” the man said, “but look at her.
 She’s not displaying signs of autism, is she?
-It’s because medical marijuana cured her autism, but the medical establishment and the law are blocking research into it, and we have to hide what it has done for her.”
+It’s because medical marijuana cured her autism, but the medical establishment and the law are blocking research into it.
+And in our state it’s illegal, so we have to hide what it’s done for her.”

 “She didn’t smile, reach out, or look at us,” the mom said.
 “No pre-language.
 And she wasn’t affectionate.
 She was indifferent or even hostile.”